Toyota targets fuel-cell car sales of 30,000 a year by 2020

 "The figure we've announced today is ambitious, but it needs to be to keep the ball rolling."

-Hyundai Motor Co is also producing fuel-cell vehicles for the consumer market and Honda Motor Corp is widely expected to unveil its own offering later this month.
+Hyundai Motor Co (005380.KS) is also producing fuel-cell vehicles for the consumer market and Honda Motor Corp (7267.T) is widely expected to unveil its own offering later this month.

 The Mirai target compares with the 1.5 million hybrid gasoline-electric vehicles Toyota aims to be selling annually by 2020, up from 1.26 million in 2014.